 Notably, the language of the process is highly accessible and does not require knowledge of learning theory or potentially obscure concepts.
 This makes participation much less threatening and more inviting to those on the margins.
 Essentially, its egalitarian ethos ensures that anyone can contribute to the discussion and the ultimate design in a meaningful way.
 Increasingly diverse students, librarians, technical staff, established and emerging researchers, full- and part-time academic staff – all can sit around the table, select activities, storyboard ideas and influence a proposed student learning experience if they have the opportunity to get involved.

 Over the years, we have leveraged this well known approach and adapted it to be as inclusive as possible within our context.
 In our roles as learning design facilitators, we are trying to listen to the quieter voices, raise the volume and articulate a philosophy of learning design that will not only amplify these frequently overlooked audiences - but will ultimately lead to student learning experiences that are better and fairer for all.
 In this chapter, we will firstly share our personal reflections on how our philosophy of learning design has evolved.
 We will then describe how that thinking has influenced our institution’s adaptations of ABC LD by: harmonising Universal Design for Learning (UDL) and ABC; bringing students to the table; embracing the student voice; and empowering the isolated academic.
-Finally, we will collate local and international ABC resources that can be used – and indeed further adapted – by anyone who might think along similar lines.
+Finally, we will collate local and international ABC resources (Appendix A) that can be used – and indeed further adapted – by anyone who might think along similar lines.